Back to Blog

 There are two versions of pour cost, and the gap between them is where the real insight lives.

 Theoretical pour cost is what your cost should be if every drink was poured exactly to recipe, every comp was recorded, and nothing was wasted or stolen.
-You calculate it by multiplying your recipe cost per drink by the number of drinks sold — it tells you your floor.
+You calculate it by multiplying your recipe cost per drink by the number of drinks sold.
+It tells you your floor.

 Actual pour cost is what your COGS data and inventory counts show really happened.

 If your theoretical pour cost is 22% and your actual is 29%, the 7-point gap is your problem.
-Every percentage point of that gap represents real money — over-poured drinks, unrecorded comps, theft, spillage, or bad counts.
+Every percentage point of that gap represents real money, over-poured drinks, unrecorded comps, theft, spillage, or bad counts.
 Identifying where the gap comes from is the entire point of pour cost tracking.

 A 5% gap between theoretical and actual pour cost on a bar doing $600,000 in annual beverage revenue equals $30,000 in unaccounted-for product.